 As we go about our day, a constant stream of thoughts flows through our mind.
 For better or worse, humans’ natural survival instinct drives our mind to focus on potential threats.
 This may have been useful back when we were hunter gatherers.
-For the average, modern-day office worker, focusing on negative sensations is counter-productive and only makes problems worse.
+For the average, modern-day office worker, focusing on negative sensations is counter-productive and usually makes problems worse.

 In general, the human mind follows learned thinking patterns.
 In the simplest terms, a trigger situation creates a habitual response.
 If we wake up in the morning aware of a feeling of pain, then our automatic response may fixate on how the pain is going to ruin our day.

 This type of negative thinking pattern create an internal battle between how our life ‘should’ be and the reality.
 In the case of chronic pain, negativity reinforces the sensation and almost trains the body to expect pain for the rest of the day.
 The combined effect creates a downward spiral of negativity which also impacts mental health.

 CBT identifies our unique, habitual responses to negative sensations such as pain.
 Once these thoughts have been identified we can learn to replace them with more helpful ones.

 In the case of pain it may be beneficial to promote feelings of acceptance.
 This process may sound complicated and unfamiliar.
 It’s about breaking down thinking patterns and exploring them in detail.

 Consequently, we can learn to reframe our thinking to generate a greater sense of acceptance.
 Similarly, as our mind projects us forward to worry about the future, mindfulness techniques can help pulling thoughts back to the here and now.
 CBT prompts thinking to be mindful, to focus on the present without worry about the future.